 Bab Doukkala is the northwest gate of the Medina, quieter than the central souk areas but walkable to everything.
 Lonely Planet picked BE for their neighbourhood guide.
 The location balances Medina atmosphere with breathing room: ten minutes to Jemaa el-Fna, five minutes to the souks, but a street that doesn't fill with tourist traffic.
 Nicole and Mohamed chose the neighbourhood before they chose the building.

-Riad BE Marrakech is two interconnected riads run by Swiss-Moroccan couple Nicole and Mohamed.
 The Oasis side is colour and pattern: rooms named Narjiss, Kamar, and Ard, with bold Moroccan textiles and green courtyard views.
 The Essence side is neutral tones and period features, functioning almost as a private riad hire with its own kitchen and rooftop terrace.
 Ten rooms across the two halves.

 Lonely Planet named it a "charming riad with lots of greenery and modern mosaics" in their neighbourhood guide.
 Hotel Guru called it "bijou, brimming with colour and creativity."
 Two Moroccan chefs lead cookery classes in the kitchen.
 Rooftop yoga studio.
 Connected spa.
-Near Bab Doukkala in the northwest Medina, ten minutes' walk from Jemaa el-Fna and five from the souks.
-Rates from approximately €150 per night including breakfast.
+Near Bab Doukkala in the northwest Medina, a ten-minute walk to Jemaa el-Fna and five to the souks.
+Rates sit at the value end of the boutique Medina including breakfast.
 Pet friendly.
 Family suites available.

 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.